Undergraduate Course Descriptions

 An introduction to the financial statements and their use in decision-making.
 Topics include the accounting cycle; concepts and principles used in recording equity, revenues and expenses, and internal controls.

 ACCT 2302 Principles of Accounting II [TCCN: ACCT 2302]

 Accounting concepts and methods used in managerial planning, control, and decision-making.
 Topics include budgetary planning, control and analysis, responsibility accounting; costing techniques; standard costs; cost-volume-profit relationships; and capital budgeting.
 Prerequisite: ACCT 2301.

 Basic topics in financial and managerial accounting.
 This course is designed for non-business and non-accounting major students.
-Accounting majors will not receive credit for this course.
+BBA majors will not receive credit for this course.
 Topics include financial statements and analysis; accounting for assets, liabilities and owners' equity, and elements of managerial accounting.

 ACCT 3312 Intermediate Accounting II

 Accounting theory and practice relating to problems of valuation and classification of liabilities and stockholder's equity, statement of cash flows, financial statement analysis, and other topics.
 Prerequisite: ACCT 3311.

 Accounting for manufacturing operations; emphasis on standard costing, process costing and relevant analysis for decision making.
 Prerequisite: TECH 2323 or equivalent; ACCT 2302.